MingoLi/StreamlinedMarkingTool/README.md

     - Note: for students who have no feedback being assigned will be considered as full mark when using flag `-f` or `--force`
 - Add Tab-completion for build-in commands (supported by `gnureadline`).
 - Add Email Notification
-    - `notify` will send each student an email include their feedback and mark gained
+    - `send_email` or `notify` will send each student an email include their feedback and mark gained
     - using flag `-c` or `--check` will ONLY create the email body in txt file and store under EMAIL BACKUP folder and will NOT actully send it, and will NOT be logged.

 # Open source used: